JaneliaSciComp/SongExplorer/README.md

 menu to find any differences in the density distributions.
 Click on any new hot spots you find in the detected clusters, and annotate sounds which are labeled as detected but not annotated.
 Create new word types as necessary.

+## Unsupervised Methods ##

+Until now we have only considered the workflow to manually annotate individual sounds.
+Some data sets and experiments are amendable to automatically labelling them *en masse* however.
+Say, for example, it is known for sure that there is only a single species audible in each recording and all that is needed is to identify the species.
+In this and other similar cases a sequence of actions already individually described above can be used.
+First use the `Detect` button to find sounds in each recording.
+Then manually edit the resulting CSV files to change each "time" and "frequency" entry to the name of the species.
+Finally use the `Train` button to create a species detector by setting `kinds to use` to "detected" and `labels to use` to the species names.
+You can now use the `Accuracy`, `Freeze`, `Classify`, and `Ethogram` buttons as before to make predictions on new recordings.
+How well this works is subject to the signal-to-noise ratio of your data of course;
+you might need to carefully tune the parameters used when detecting sounds.

+A simple model like this is useful for more that just classifying species.
+It can also be used to look for differences in vocalizations in closely related species, genetic mutants of the same species, or even individuals within the same species.
+To do so, use the species, mutant, or individuals name as the label in the CSV files when training the model.
+Then cluster the hidden state activations of the already detected sounds using this same model with the `Activations`, `Cluster`, and `Visualize` buttons as before.
+Any non-overlapping clumps are evidence of unique vocalizations.

+Finally it should be noted that large amounts of ambient and "other" annotations can be in some cases be automatically labelled.
+If you can devise a way to position your microphone in a place and time for which no natural sounds are made but for which the "room tone" is otherwise the same, then the entire recording can be considered ambient.
+Similarly, even if there are natural sounds present, so long as none of them are from any species of interest, then the `Detect` button can be used to pick out sounds that can all be considered "other".

 ## Scripting Automation ##